NEWBR33D/BetterSpawnsPlus/README.md

 ```
 "allOpenZones": [n/a]
 ```
-My mod "AllOpenZones" is enabled by default when the mod is enabled and is a requirement for the mod to work correctly.
-"AllOpenZones" basically makes pmcs and scavs spawn in certain bot "spawn zones" that they previously could not or did not spawn in.
+- My mod "AllOpenZones" is enabled by default when the mod is enabled and is a requirement for the mod to work correctly.
+- "AllOpenZones" basically makes pmcs and scavs spawn in certain bot "spawn zones" that they previously could not or did not spawn in.
 More information about the included open zones can be found [here](https://hub.sp-tarkov.com/files/file/936-allopenzones/).
 ```
 "betterSpawns":
     enabled: [true/false]
 ```
-- this option enables the better ai spawn waves for each map
+- This option enables or disables the better spawn waves for bots on each map.
-- i have made the ai conistently spawn over a duration of 45 to 60 minutes based on the map (factory & labs are 45 min, everything else is 60 min)
+- As mentioned above, I have made the bots conistently spawn over a duration of 45 to 60 minutes based on the map (factory & labs are 45 min, everything else is 60 min).
-- setting the raid timer past 45 or 60 minutes is okay to do, but just know that the ai will stop spawning after 45 or 60 minutes
+- Setting the raid timer past 45 or 60 minutes is okay to do, but just know that the bots will stop spawning after 45 or 60 minutes.
-- pmcs have been made to spawn seperately from scavs so now you will more likely have a chance to encounter them before they spawn kill each other
 ```
 "bosses":
     "enabled": [true/false]